-Sleep apnea, a disorder that affects about 12 million Americans, is characterized by breath pauses during sleep, which may last for 20 to 30 seconds or more.
+Sleep apnea, a disorder that affects about 12 million Americans, is characterized by breathing pauses during sleep, which may last for 20 to 30 seconds or more.
 Sleep apnea episodes usually happen five to 30 times in an hour and may cause sleep disturbances.
 Snorting, choking, and snoring are typical to people with sleep apnea.
 It is common in men and older people, although women and children can also be diagnosed with it.

 Because of the nature of the condition, people with sleep apnea are normally not aware of their sleeping irregularities.
 In fact, it is said that 80 to 90% of people with sleep apnea are undiagnosed.
 Usually, it is their bed partners who notice their condition.

 If you or a partner suspect you might have sleep apnea, we can help.
 Please call (843) 903-3111 today for an appointment with sleep dentist Dr. Dustin Holladay at Carolina Forest Cosmetic Dentistry.

 Types of sleep apnea

 There are two types of sleep apnea.
 The more common is called obstructive sleep apnea and involves a blocked airway.
 This blockage can result from over-relaxed throat muscles and tongue, obesity, and facial and bone structure deformities.
 Once the airway is blocked, breathing stops and the person begins to gasp and snort.

 The oxygen level decreases, while carbon dioxide level increases.
 This then stimulates the brain to normalize the breathing process and prompts the person to wake up and to open the airway by adjusting the tongue and throat muscles.
 Normal breathing then ensues followed usually by loud snoring.
 The sleeper is usually not aware they were awake for a short time.
 They also don’t know that they were gasping for air.